emissary-ingress/emissary/docs/user-guide/helm.md

 ## Migrating to Ambassador Edge Stack

-If you have an existing Ambassador Open Source installation, but are not yet running Ambassador Edge Stack, the upgrade process is somewhat different than above.
+If you have an existing Ambassador API Gateway installation, but are not yet running Ambassador Edge Stack, the upgrade process is somewhat different than above.

 **Note:** It is strongly encouraged for you to move your Ambassador release to the `ambassador` namespace as shown below.
 If this isn't an option for you, remove the `--namespace ambassador` argument to `helm upgrade`.